nmshd/rust-crypto/Documentation/Doc.md

 <details open>
 <summary><strong>Building and running the project</strong></summary>

 Now you are ready to compile everything.
 The following command will compile all your Rust code into a dynamic library (`.so`) that can be used by your android app.
-You will need to run this command within your `rust` folder
+You will need to run this command within your `rust` folder:

     cargo ndk -t armeabi-v7a -t arm64-v8a -o ../app/src/main/jniLibs build

 After completing that step, check the directory specified in the command (`app/src/main/jniLibs` in this example).
 You should find two files `libexampleproject.so` in a sub directory.
 If so, then the last step was successful.
 Now you will  need to adjust which library Java is looking for.
 This can be found in `RustDef.java` in line 57.
 Set the string there to the same as the name of your package in the `rust/Cargo.toml` that you created for your main project.

-Afterward, you can compile your Java code.
+Afterwards, you can compile your Java code.
 You will need to specify the location that the compiled Rust library is in.
 The easiest way to do that is by specifying the library path when running gradle like this:

     .\gradlew -D java.library.path=app/src/main/jniLibs installDebug